finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<OrderManagementApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<OrderManagementApi>();
             var requestBody = new Dictionary<string, ResourceId>(); // Dictionary<string, ResourceId> | The request containing the ids of the placements to be cancelled.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // CancelPlacementsResponse result = apiInstance.CancelPlacements(requestBody, opts: opts);

                 // [EARLY ACCESS] CancelPlacements: Cancel existing placements CancelPlacementsResponse result = apiInstance.CancelPlacements(requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));